jam01/jam01.github.io/content/en/blog/the-problem-with-api-led-part-2.md

   </figcaption>
 </figure>

-* A team-first organization through team-bound services will maximize their abilities by focusing their efforts and therefore its own ability to deliver value to their customers:
+* A team-first organization through team-bound services will maximize their abilities by focusing their efforts and therefore the org's own ability to deliver value to their customers:
 <figure class="mx-5">
   <blockquote class="blockquote">
-    <p><em>... there is an effective upper limit on the cognitive load that a single team can bear.
-This strongly suggests a limit on the size of the software systems and complexity of domains that any team should work with.
+    <p><em>... there is an effective upper limit on the cognitive load that a single team can bear...
 The team needs to own the system or subsystems they are responsible for.
 Teams working on multiple codebases lack ownership and, especially, the mental space to understand and keep the corresponding systems healthy.</em></p>
   </blockquote>
   <figcaption class="blockquote-footer">
     Matthew Skelton and Manuel Pais in <cite title="Team Topologies">Team Topologies</cite>
   </figcaption>
 </figure>

+For an in-depth understanding around this approach I'd recommend _Team Topologies_ by Matthew Skelton and Manuel Pais, and How to Model Microservices from _Building Microservices 2nd Edition_ by Sam Newman.

 ---

-I'd recommend these books in order to get an in-depth understanding of how to architecture modern digital organizations:
+Further reading:
-* Designing Delivery - Jeff Sussna
+* _Designing Delivery_ by Jeff Sussna
-* Team Topologies - Matthew Skelton and Manuel Pais
-* Accelerate: Building and Scaling High Performing Technology Organizations - Jez Humble et al.
+* _Accelerate: Building and Scaling High Performing Technology Organizations_ by Jez Humble et al.
-* Building Microservices - Sam Newman